deutschebank/fluxnova-docs-manual/content/user-guide/flowave-bpm-run.md

 Deployments via the {{< restref page="createDeployment" text="REST API" tag="Deployment" >}} are still possible.

-## Automatic License Pickup

-If you downloaded the enterprise version of Flowave Run, you will need a license key to enable the enterprise features.
-Please see the [dedicated License section]({{< ref "/user-guide/license-use.md#with-the-flowave-spring-boot-starter-flowave-run" >}}) of the docs, to learn more.

 # Configure Flowave Run

 Just like all the other distros, you can tailor Flowave Run to your needs.
 To do this, you only have to edit one of the [configuration files](#choose-between-default-and-production-configuration) that you can find in the configuration folder.